heywoodlh/shodan-scanner/README.md

 `sudo pip3 install -r requirements.txt`

+### Shodan Configuration
+Edit "api_key" variable within shodan file to equal correct Shodan API key value.

+### Slack configuration
+Edit "token" and "channel" variables within slack-notify.py to equal respective Slack API key (token) and Slack channel.
+Also change the 'enabled = "false"' to 'enabled = "true"' within slack-notify.py to enable Slack notifications.

 The two files intended to be executed on their own is "shodan" and "hostcheck.sh".
-Both require auth.py to be configured before they can be used.
+File "shodan" needs to be configured with Shodan API key or else it will not work.

 #### shodan
 The shodan program is intended to search shodan for a keyword (such as webcams, apache, etc.) or for specific hosts.
 This program requires that you search hosts using IP addresses and not domain names.